Lethbridge Train Bridge at Sunset

 Find good food, beer, and coffee

 This is easy.
 Much easier than we thought, and getting better all the time.
 More and more quality restaurants of every type continue to pop up.
 Both Pete and I were pleasantly surprised by Tacos Made in Mexico – their food is legit, and considering the family is from just outside Mexico City, I’d expect nothing less.
 When we’re looking for a sweet treat we head to either Streatside Eatery for a piece of key lime pie (seriously, the BEST we’ve ever had) or Edible Elegance Cake Shop for a cupcake.
-There are two quality craft breweries (Coulee Brewing and Theoretically Brewing), and a number of coffee shops (Jonny Bean Coffee, Sonder Coffee Bar, The Stoketown, Bread, Milk, Honey) that are perfect for great drinks, an afternoon meeting, or getting some work done in stylish surroundings.
+There are some quality craft breweries (including fave Theoretically Brewing), and a number of coffee shops (Jonny Bean Coffee, Sonder Coffee Bar, Bread, Milk, Honey) that are perfect for great drinks, an afternoon meeting, or getting some work done in stylish surroundings.

 Jonny Bean Coffee Lethbridge